-Urine is normally sterile.
-The urinary system consists of kidneys, the drainage system (including the renal calyces, pelvis and the ureter), and the bladder (storage of urine).
+Urine is generally considered sterile.
+The urinary system consists of the kidneys, the collecting system (including the renal calyces, pelvis and the ureter), and the bladder (responsible for storage and elimination of urine).
 In the female, the urethra exits the bladder near the contiguous vaginal area.
-In the male, the urethra exits the bladder, passes through the prostate, and then through the penis (posterior urethra: prostatic, membranous; anterior urethra: bulbar, penile/ pendulous).
-The foreskin may or may not be present.
+In the male, the urethra exits the bladder, passes through the prostate, and then through the penile urethra.
+The foreskin when present may contribute to infection in select instances.
 When discussing UTI's it is important to distinguish among the following terms:

 Bacterial entry.
-Most UTIs are caused by ascending entry of bacteria from the periurethral area, making bacterial populations and entry mechanisms in these areas important.
+Most UTIs are caused by ascending entry of bacteria from the periurethral area, emphazing the importance of host factors contributing to entry.
 Hematogenous spread is an uncommon cause of UTIs.
 The organisms most commonly involved with hematogenous spread are Staphylococcus aureus, Candida species and Mycobacterium tuberculosis.
-Hematogenous infection is seen most often in immunocompromised patients or in neonates.
+Hematogenous infection develops most often in immunocompromised patients or neonates.
 Relapsing hematogenous infections can be secondary to incompletely treated prostatic or kidney parenchymal infections (eg emphysematous pyelonephritis).

-A limited number of E. coli serotypes cause most UTIs.
-Bacteria that cause infection have increased adhesion, colonization and tissue invasiveness relative to nonpathogenic bacteria.
-The mediators of these pathogenic features include pili, substances that increase resistance to bacteriocidal activity and mediators of invasiveness.
-Pili control bacterial adherence.
-Specifically, Type 1 pili adhere to mannose in the urinary epithelial mucopolysaccharide lining, and also to polymorphonuclear leukocytes (PMNs); they are often associated with cystitis (bladder infection).
+A limited number of E. coli serotypes are responsible for the majority of UTIs.
+Bacteria that cause infection have increased adhesion, colonization and tissue invasion properties relative to nonpathogenic bacteria.
+The mediators of these pathogenic features include pili, cell surface structures responsible for adhesion to host tissues which promote colonization and increase resistance to bacteriocidal host activity.
+Specifically, Type 1 pili adhere to mannose receptors on in the urinary epithelial mucopolysaccharide lining as well asto polymorphonuclear leukocytes (PMNs); Uropathogenic E. coli with Type I pili are often associated with cystitis (bladder infection).
 P pili are mannose resistant and adhere to renal glycolipid receptors.
-They do not bind PMNs and are therefore relatively resistant to phagocytosis and clearing by PMNs.
-They are most often associated with kidney infections (pyelonephritis).
-One characteristic of E. coli that allows it to ascend to the kidney is the phasic variation of Type 1 pili; because of this, PMN binding is minimized and phagocytosis is less effective.
+P pili do not bind PMNs and are therefore relatively resistant to phagocytosis and clearing by the host immune system thus most often associated with kidney infections (pyelonephritis).
+One characteristic of E. coli that allows it to ascend to the kidney is the phasic variation of Type 1 pili.
+Intermittent pili expression decreases opportunity for PMN binding making phagocytosis is less effective.
 One of the significant factors in resistance to bactericidal activity involves the expression of K antigen (capsular polysaccharide) on bacteria.
-Another mediator, hemolysin, produced by certain bacteria, can augment tissue invasiveness and predispose to infection.
+Another mediator, hemolysin, produced by select bacteria, can augment tissue invasiveness and predispose to infection.

 Natural Defenses of Urinary Tract